sandrucristian/04.Phishing/01-phishing_analysis/README.md

 This email is phishing.

-Serenitepure is a name used by a therapy and massage company, and in this email Serenitepure uses this name to trick people into sending information to:
+Serenitepure is a name used by a therapy and massage company, and in this email uses this name to trick people into sending information to:

 `hxxtp[://]secure-netcloud[.]com/?a=71&amp;c=76&amp;s1=dadaa&amp;email=phishing@pot.org`